 A NEW WAY OF PROMOTING AND SELLING ART

 The rise of digital technology has acted as a way to generalize the process of buying a piece of art previously monopolized by auction houses’ regular customers.
 Online marketplaces selling affordable paintings and drawings are popping up and reshaping the rules of offer and demand.
-Thousands of unknown artists now have access to an online market, taking care of all the buying and promoting processes.
+Thousands of unknown artists now have access to an online market and all types of monitoring software, taking care of all the buying and promoting processes.

 According to Matt Valoatto, the founder of Curioos, digital art is the pop art of the 21st century and these new digital tools aim to promote the art of our generation.
 For the first time in art history, a generation of artists has found its “alter-ego” of collectors, same age, same references.